Special Educational Needs and Disability (SEND)

 Seedlings Support via YPAS

-We are supported by Sonia Lee, an experienced therapist from Seedlings.
-She attends school each Monday to work with some of our children on lots of different art therapy activities.
-We have a waiting list for Seedlings, if this is something that you feel would be beneficial for your child, please get in touch with Miss Glover.
+We are supported by Jennifer Holland, an experienced therapist from Seedlings.
+She attends school on a weekly basis to work with some of our children on lots of different art therapy activities.
+We have a waiting list for Seedlings, if this is something that you feel would be beneficial for your child, please get in touch with Miss Murphy or Miss Glover.
+All Seedlings referrals are initially triaged by Miss Murphy and the Mental Health Support Team.

 Parental Engagement